timh1975/SoftwareEngineeringPortfolio/week3.md

 The first step was to follow instructions on Getting Started in creating a [MAUI app](https://learn.microsoft.com/en-us/dotnet/maui/tutorials/notes-app/).
 The next step was to add a [SQLite database](https://learn.microsoft.com/en-us/dotnet/maui/data-cloud/database-sqlite) to the project.

 The starter program [notes](https://github.com/timh1975/Notes) which is in my personal GitHub repository is based on the tutorials as linked above.
+At present, only records can be created.
+The next step is to update and delete records.
 This application will be used to inform programming knowledge when developing the actual UNDAC project.

 Once a .NET MAUI project was created, the nugent sqlite-net-plc was added to the project (See figures 1 to 4 to follow the process of installing the package)